marklauter/plumber/README.md

 ## Usage
 1. Create an `IRequestHandlerBuilder<TRequest, TResponse>` by calling one of the static `RequestHandlerBuilder.New` methods.
-1. Builder adds configuration providers for appsettings files, environment variables, command line args, and user secrets by default.
+1. The request handler builder adds default configuration providers for appsettings files, environment variables, command line args, and user secrets.
 1. Handle additional configuration scenarios through the  `IConfigurationManager Configuration` property on the builder.
 1. Register services with the `IServiceCollection Servics` property.
 1. Use the `Build` method to create an `IRequestRequestDelegate<TRequest, TResponse>` instance.